The Holocaust in Russia

 January 1942 German map titled "Jewish Executions Carried Out by Einsatzgruppe A".
 Number of Jews murdered in the Russian SFSR is shown as 3600.
 Map reads at the bottom: "estimated number of Jews still on hand is 128,000".

-The Holocaust saw a genocide committed against Russian Jews during the occupation of the Soviet Russia by Nazi Germany.
+The Holocaust saw a genocide committed against Russian Jews during the occupation of Soviet Russia by Nazi Germany.

 World War II

 On 22 June 1941, Adolf Hitler abruptly broke the non−aggression pact and invaded the Soviet Union.
 The Soviet territories occupied by early 1942, including all of Belarus, Estonia, Latvia, Lithuania, Moldova, Ukraine and most Russian territory west of the line Leningrad–Moscow–Rostov, contained about four million Jews, including hundreds of thousands who had fled Poland in 1939.
 Despite the chaos of the Soviet retreat, some effort was made to evacuate Jews, who were either employed in the military industries or were family members of servicemen.
 Of 4 million about a million succeeded in escaping further east.
 The "Holocaust by bullet" was the task of SS death squads called Einsatzgruppen, under the overall command of Reinhard Heydrich.
 These had been used on a limited scale in Poland in 1939, but were now organized on a much larger scale.
 Most of their victims were defenseless Jewish civilians (not a single Einsatzgruppe member was killed in action during these operations).
 They used their skills to become efficient killers, according to Michael Berenbaum.
 By the end of 1941, however, the Einsatzgruppen had killed only 15 percent of the Jews in the occupied Soviet territories, and it was apparent that these methods could not be used to kill all the Jews of Europe.
 Even before the invasion of the Soviet Union, experiments with killing Jews in the back of vans using gas from the van's exhaust had been carried out, and when this proved too slow, more lethal gasses were tried.
 Units of the Wehrmacht also participated in many aspects of the Holocaust in Russia.